aldefouw/redcap_cypress/README.md

 Please note that you will need to administrator rights to install both [Chocolatey](https://chocolatey.org/docs/installation) and the dependencies.

-#### Windows Dependencies
+#### Installing MySQL and Sed using Chocolatey

 `choco install mysql-cli`

 `choco install sed`

 Typically, Chocolatey will add these binaries into your $PATH automatically.
-However, in cases where you might need to build Chocolatey from source, you can point the $PATH there manually if necessary.
-(They need to be a part of your part because these two binaries are used in the database seeding process.)
+However, in case you need to build Chocolatey from source, you can add in these paths to the system $PATH manually.
+(You do so by navigating to "Advanced System Settings" > "Environment Variables" in the Advanced tab of the System Properties window.
+These utilities need to be a part of your path because these two binaries are used in the database seeding process.)

 ---
 ### Unpredictable login behavior